InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/code-of-conduct.md

 ## Patlet

-A healthy and inclusive InnerSource community requires strong levels of communications and interactions.
+Communications and interactions between collaborators are rude, not inclusive or offensive, harming and increasing the discussions without any value added.
-Establishing a Code of Conduct provides guidelines for establishing rules and expectations regarding behavior and interactions within the community.
+A Code of Conduct provides guidelines for establishing rules and expectations regarding behavior and interactions within the community to build stronger levels of collaboration.

 ## Problem